confluence-api-doc

 From the response extract:

-- → save as (needed for creating new pages)
+(needed for creating new pages)

-- → list of for direct children
+→ list of

 For each direct child that looks like a domain group, also fetch its children: